-• Pre-registration for New Students
+Pre-registration for New Students

-All new degree-seeking students meet with Records Office staff to create a Program of Study and register online via Richmont's Student Online registration system (CAMS).
-Students are also required to meet with their advisors before matriculating and have their Program of Study approved.
+All new School of Counseling degree-seeking students meet with the Records Office staff to create a Program of Study and register online via Richmont's Student Online registration system (CAMS).
+Students in the School of Ministry are required to meet with their advisor to gain access to the registration system, but not required to meet with the Records Office.

+School of Counseling students are also required to meet with their advisors before matriculating and have their Program of Study approved.
 If a student does not take care of this, the student will be prevented from registering for future semesters.
 The final Program of Study is approved by the student's advisor.
-For all subsequent registrations, students will be able to register themselves once the student has cleared all appropriate holds from their accounts.
+For all subsequent registrations, students will be able to register themselves, once the student has cleared all appropriate holds from their accounts.
 All ISW students and non-degree students will pre-register via CAMS.
 Their usernames and passwords will be assigned by the Records Office.
 Records Office staff will discuss with students any holds that are on their account.

 Students who are not officially registered on the first day of the semester due to account hold obligations will be assessed a late registration fee of \$50.
 If students need to drop pre-registered classes, they must contact the Records Office in writing once online registration has closed.

-• Pre-registration for Continuing Students
+Pre-registration for Continuing Students

-Continuing students (students who have been at Richmont for at least one semester) are able to register themselves once registration opens every semester unless it is noted that they must meet with their advisor.
+Continuing students (students who have been at Richmont for at least one semester) are able to register themselves once registration opens every semester unless it is noted that they must meet with their advisor or have other holds.
 Continuing students must clear financial and all other holds every semester in order to register for future semesters.

-• Waitlist Procedures
+Waitlist Procedures

 If a course for which students are attempting to pre-register is full, students can add themselves to the waitlist.
 If space becomes available in the course, students will automatically be placed into it.
 Should students decide that a course is no longer wanted, they should drop it from the class schedule.
 In this way the course can be offered to someone else.
-By waitlisting for a course, students obligate themselves financially and academically to the course if a space opens..
+By waitlisting for a course, students obligate themselves financially and academically to the course if a space opens.

-· Becoming Officially Registered
+Becoming Officially Registered